-Initially serving as a division officer with Helicopter Antisubmarine Squadron (Light) 74, Dumont was later assigned to Helicopter Combat Support Special Squadron Four in Norfolk, where he served in a variety of assignments, including executive officer and commanding officer.
-In subsequent assignments he commanded the Navy Reserve unit of USS George Washington (CVN 73); the Navy Detachment at Site-R; the Navy Reserve unit of OPNAV N3/N5; and the Joint Reserve Unit of the U.S. Military Delegation to the NATO Military Committee in Brussels, Belgium.
+Dumont has commanded Helicopter Combat Support Special Squadron (HCS) 4; the Navy Reserve unit of USS George Washington (CVN 73); the Navy Detachment at Site-R; the Navy Reserve unit of the Office of the Chief of Naval Operations for Operations, Plans & Strategy (OPNAV N3/N5); and the Joint Reserve Unit of the U.S. Military Delegation to the NATO Military Committee in Brussels, Belgium.

 In subsequent assignments, Dumont served as special assistant to the Supreme Allied Commander, Europe (SACEUR) and commander, U.S. European Command; chief of staff, Office of the U.S. Defense Representative to Pakistan; deputy chief of staff for Stability Operations, International Security Assistance Force Joint Command in Kabul, Afghanistan; chief of staff as well as deputy chief of staff for strategy, resources and plans (N5/N8), U.S. Naval Forces Europe and Africa; deputy director for politico-military affairs, Joint Staff J5; and deputy director for strategic initiatives, Joint Staff J5.